Claracinus0Manaricanus/glpai/docs/classes/CMGL_GameObject.md

 Generates object view matrix.
 -
 - void bind();
 Binds gameObject for use with renderer.

-# Friend Classes
-- CMGL_Renderer
+Binds its OVM (Object View Matrix) to buffer index 4.